 Divorce can be a traumatic and troublesome undertaking, even when both parties maintain amicable relations.
 If children are involved, problems can arise that may seem overwhelming.
 Many people are unaware of how the State of New York handles divorce cases and related issues.
-The aspects of divorce Matrimonial lawyers in Ithaca and Syracusecan become rather involved and complicated, which is why you need a team of experienced divorce lawyers on your side.
+The aspects of divorce can become rather involved and complicated, which is why you need a team of experienced divorce lawyers on your side.
 Williamson, Clune & Stevens are divorce lawyers in Ithaca, Syracuse, Binghamton and Auburn, New York with the knowledge and experience you need.

 As experienced divorce attorneys, we strive to prepare our clients thoroughly before any actual legal proceedings begin.
 Following is some important information that parties seeking a divorce should know before beginning any legal actions.